Mike McCormick, interpretive center director and retired Sioux City police officer, dies at 69

 McCormick, a retired Sioux City police sergeant, had led the riverfront attraction, which highlights the Lewis & Clark expedition, since May 2019.
 He had held several other roles with the center since it opened in 2002.

-In 2011, McCormick played a key role in protecting the centers and its contents from from historic flooding on the Missouri River that summer.
+In 2011, McCormick played a key part in protecting the centers and its contents from from historic flooding on the Missouri River that summer.

 Copyright 2019 The Sioux City Journal.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.